Luka Doncic has big 2nd half, Mavericks rout Lakers

 HEAT 109, NETS 106

-NEW YORK (AP) — Jimmy Butler scored 20 points, Bam Adebayo had 17 points and 16 rebounds and the Miami Heat scored the final 10 points to beat Brooklyn.
+NEW YORK (AP) — Jimmy Butler scored 20 points, Bam Adebayo had 17 points and 16 rebounds and Miami scored the final 10 points to beat Brooklyn.

 Goran Dragic led the Heat with 24 points, starting the closing 10-0 burst with a three-point play.